SFe-Team-was-taken/SFe/sfe-specification-4.0u19.md

 While legacy 24-bit mode support is optional, we recommend that if you implement 24-bit support for uncompressed containerised mode, then non-containerised 24-bit mode is implemented to ensure compatibility with legacy SF2.04 banks.
 This ensures that a player's 24-bit support is not limited to just SFe banks.
 This does not include SFe-only players, which are not currently permitted.
 (Update 9)

 Support for legacy structure modes is deprecated and will be removed in a future SFe version.
 SFe editors must save SFe files in a containerised format, and SFe converters must output a bank in a containerised format.
 (Update 10)

-If a non-containerised bank contains SFe metadata, then the program may either load it if supported, or reject the file as Structurally Unsound.
-However, such banks will only be a product of manual editing and should never be created by SFe editors or converters.
-(Update 10)

 ### 10.2.3 ROM samples